 - Examine any encumbrances on the property.

-• Examine all contracts that are registered relating to the property
+- Examine all registered contracts relating to the property.

-• Present the contract to the Notary Public
+- Present the contract to the Notary Public Office.

-• Sign the final contract of acquisition in your name, if necessary.
-The draft contract for the Notary is prepared by the attorney.
-This will be handed over to a Notary Public, who performs the same investigations and information obligations as an authorized broker / lawyer.
+The draft contract for the Notary is prepared by the Lawyer.
+This will be handed over to a Public Notary, who performs the same investigations and information obligations as an authorised Broker/Lawyer.

 ”By using Kreta Eiendom the legal process of buying a property will be much easier than you imagine.
 We just do it all!”